The Computational Advantage of MIP* Vanishes in the Presence of Noise

-\paragraph{Invariance Principle for matrix functions} The invariance principle \cite{mossel2005noise} is a generalization of the Berry-Esseen Theorem, which is a quantitative version of the Central Limit Theorem, to multilinear low-degree polynomials.
+The invariance principle \cite{mossel2005noise} is a generalization of the Berry-Esseen Theorem, which is a quantitative version of the Central Limit Theorem, to multilinear low-degree polynomials.
 Before illustrating the invariance principle, we need to introduce the notion of {\em influence}, a fundamental notion in the analysis of Boolean functions.
 Given a real function $f:\reals^n\rightarrow\reals$ and i.i.d. random variables $\randx_1,\ldots, \randx_n$, the influence of $i$-th coordinate is

 where $\randx^{(i)}$ is obtained from $\randx$ by resampling the $i$-th variable.
-Hence, it captures the effect of the $i$-th variable on the function in average.
+Hence, it captures the effect of the $i$-th variable on the function on average.
 Given a multilinear low-degree polynomial $f$ in which all variables have low influence, the invariance principle states that the distributions of $f\br{X_1,\ldots, X_n}$ and $f(Y_1,\ldots, Y_n)$ are similar as long as the first and second moments of the random vectors $\br{X_1,\ldots, X_n}$ and $(Y_1,\ldots, Y_n)$ match, and the variables $X_i, Y_i$ behave nicely\footnote{To be more specific, $\randx_i, \randy_i$ need to be hypercontractive.
 Informally speaking, the $p$-norms $\norm{\randx_i}_p=\expec{}{\ab{\randx_i}^p}^{1/p}$ $\norm{\randy_i}_p=\expec{}{\ab{\randy_i}^p}^{1/p}$ do not increase drastically with respect to $p$.
-Many basic random variables, such as uniformly random variables, and Gaussian variables, are hypercontractive.}.
+Many basic random variables, such as uniformly random variables and Gaussian variables, are hypercontractive.}.
 The invariance principle is a versatile tool that allows us to connect the distribution of a function on complicated random variables to the distribution obtained by replacing these random variables with simpler ones, such as Gaussian variables or Rademacher random variables.
 The proof of the classical invariance principle in \cite{mossel2005noise} is via Lindeberg's hybrid argument, which is also a classic method to prove the Central Limit Theorem.

 In \cite{qin2021nonlocal}, Qin and Yao started investigating the invariance principle on matrix spaces.
 Suppose that $P$ is a $m^n\times m^n$ matrix, viewed as an operator acting on $n$ registers, each of dimension $m$.
 Let $\xi:\reals\rightarrow\reals$ be a smooth real function.
 Suppose all registers have low influence in $P$, where the influence is a generalization of the influence for functions.
 When substituting all registers with independent standard Gaussians or Rademacher variables multiplied by an identity matrix, we expect that the change of $\Tr~\xi(P)$ is small in expectation.
 The most challenging part of extending Lindeberg's argument to matrix functions is computing the high-order Fr\'echet derivatives, which are complicated and difficult to analyze in general \cite{SENDOV2007240}.
 Qin and Yao \cite{qin2021nonlocal} established an invariance principle for a specific spectral function by directly computing the Fr\'echet derivatives and applying many complicated matrix-analytic techniques.
 Hence, the first obstacle we face is to prove an invariance principle for more general functions.